mistjs/tools-tiny/README.md

-# Tiny Tool
+# Tools Tiny

-Tiny Tool is a tool library that helps us develop quickly.
+Tools Tiny is a tool library that helps us develop quickly.